kippt/api-documentation/README.md

 # Kippt's API documentation

 This is Kippt's API documentation.
-We use the API for our web frontend and that's why you can
+We use the API for our own web frontend and you're free to use it for your own projects and hacks.

 ## Mailing list and questions